Skip to main content

 (i) OMB Circular A-130, including consideration of security of resources, protection of privacy, national security and emergency preparedness, accessibility for individuals with disabilities, and energy efficiency;

-(iii) Policies to enable power management, double-sided printing, and other energy-efficient or environmentally preferable features on all agency electronic products; and
+(iii) Policies to enable power management and other energy-efficient or environmentally preferable features on all agency electronic products; and

 (iv) Best management practices for energy-efficient management of servers and Federal data centers.